-Today’s analytic solutions can help you measure every nuance of a user’s experience.
+Today’s analytics solutions can help you measure every nuance of a user’s experience.
 You don’t have to jump straight into the complicated world of data analysis; start with something as simple as your retention rates.

 Tracking your retention rates will help you figure out what other metrics you should pay close attention to.
 Tracking retention rates can let you know:

 You can learn a lot by paying attention to retention metrics.
 With that information, start to drill down to find the reasons behind the user behaviors.
 Also, pay attention to your churn rate, which is basically the opposite of your retention rate.

 As you implement more things to keep your retention rate up, you’ll likely come across even more methods for doing it.
 The more you know your user base and their behaviors, the more you can do to facilitate their continued use of your game.